FACTBOX-Keystone XL dominates US energy, environment agenda

 PIPELINE POLITICS

-The project poses political risks for Obama as he seeks to hold on to the White House in 2012.
+The project poses political risks for U.S. President Barack Obama as he seeks to hold on to the White House in 2012.

 But blocking the project would allow Obama's opponents to suggest he has not done all he can to tap new sources of fuel or create jobs.
 Obama, a Democrat, has advocated "green energy" while Republicans have pressed for more oil drilling.

 At the state level, Nebraska's governor and other lawmakers threaten to delay the proceedings.
 The legislature is debating a measure requiring TransCanada to move the proposed right-of-way away from the aquifer, but some question whether such a state law would violate the U.S. Constitution.
-(Reporting by Jeffrey Jones in Calgary; additional reporting by Jeff Mason in Washington; editing by Andrea Evans and Rob Wilson)
+(Reporting by Jeffrey Jones in Calgary; additional reporting by Jeff Mason in Washington; editing by Andrea Evans)

-* Perceptron Inc qtrly revenue $21.8 million versus $17.2 million Source text for Eikon: Further company coverage:
+* Meritage reports definitive agreements to acquire 69 Wendy's restaurants located across five states

+WASHINGTON, Feb 9 Senior White House adviser Kellyanne Conway drew sharp criticism and complaints on Thursday over the ethics of using her position to promote the clothing line of President Donald Trump's daughter Ivanka, one day after Trump attacked a retailer for dropping it.